 4. Something for storage?

-It should be a no-brainer that storage in a nursery is essential at the best of times.
+It should be a no-brainer that your nursery needs some decent storage options.
 I’m sure you’ve already got many of your storage needs covered, from diapers to Baby’s current wardrobe to all those larger sizes and big-kid toys Baby will grow into.
-But what about nighttime feeding needs?

 Think about what you’d prefer, then get it set up BEFORE Baby comes home.
 Maybe you want to install some shelving units.
 Maybe you want a high-up shelf in Baby’s future bookcase.
 Or maybe a tabletop next to the changing table will work best.
 Whatever it is, you need to have it set up before Baby is ready for that nursery.